-Section 7.2: Registration, Cancellation, and Refunds
+Section 7.2: Registration, Cancellation, and Refunds Date of Modification: August 2011

 Attendees of CE programs sponsored by GAAR are asked to complete a registration process.
 This process is not complete until payment, if applicable, is received.
 Records of program completion or continuing education will be distributed only after payment has been processed.